 planning effort, and the percent decline in the crude birth rate between 1965

-The data are available on the web at
+The data are available at

 in a file called